RouterChart.com

 Power supply9 V / 0.85 A

-The Atheros AR9342 @ 525 MHz CPU provides processing power to handle various tasks and services within the TL-WR1041N router.
-The router's memory (32 MB) cannot be expanded.
-When choosing a router, it is important to consider both the flash memory and RAM specifications.
-The TL-WR1041N has 4 MB of flash.
+The Atheros AR9342 @ 525 MHz CPU provides processing power.
+It handles tasks and services within the TL-WR1041N router.
+You cannot expand the router's memory (32 MB).
+When choosing a router, it is important to consider the RAM specifications.
 A larger flash memory allows for more space to store configuration backups.
-It enables you to save multiple versions of your router's configuration settings, which can be useful for restoring previous configurations or reverting changes if needed.
+The firmware upgrade process may vary depending on the router model.
+However, it often involves accessing the router's web-based administration interface.

 Network